model-map/EmpressNfo/README.md

-# EmpressNfo
+# Empress NFO Emporium
-An index of Empress' NFO collections.
+A collection of Empress' NFOs.